 There is no universally agreed upon approach to controlling treatment-resistant depression, also referred to as TRD.
-Your treatment will depend on your doctor's experience as well as your own needs, concerns, and medical history.
+Your treatment will depend on your doctor's expertise as well as your own needs, concerns, and medical history.

 But while the details may vary, most doctors follow the same basic pattern.
 Here is a rough outline of how your doctor might treat your depression.
 If you have treatment-resistant depression, your depression has already typically failed to respond to two or more treatments, usually one or more antidepressants and/or psychotherapy.
 At that point, your doctor may suggest other options.

-Other antidepressants.
+- Other antidepressants.
 If one type of antidepressant hasn't worked -- or has caused unpleasant side effects -- your doctor may suggest that you try another.
 This might be a new depression medicine in the same class of drugs or one in a different class.
 Again, you may need to stay on this medicine up to eight weeks to see its full effects.
 You'll then need to stay on it for at least several months, depending on your doctor's recommendations.
 If this second one doesn't work, your doctor may try a combination of depression medicines.
 Your doctor may also recommend older drugs for depression, such as MAOIs or tricyclics.

-Augmentation with other drugs.
+- Augmentation with other drugs.
 If standard treatments aren't working, your doctor may add other medicines to your antidepressants.
 The combination can work in cases where antidepressants on their own did not.
-Types of drugs might include anti-anxiety drugs, anticonvulsants, antipsychotics, lithium, thyroid hormones, and others.
+Types of drugs might include anti-anxiety drugs, anticonvulsants, antipsychotics, lithium, thyroid hormones, intranasal ketamine, and others.
 Your doctor may want to try a number of different drugs in different combinations.
 One drawback is that the more medications you take, the greater potential for side effects.